sci-f/cftw/README.md

 **under development!**

 These modules are not yet ready for use.
 More to come soon.
+To follow our development, please reference our [documentation](docs).

 ## Installation